rameerez/profitable/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## TODO
+- [ ] Calculate split by plan / add support for multiple plans (churn by plan, MRR by plan, etc) – not just aggregated
+- [ ] Calculate MRR expansion (plan upgrades), contraction (plan downgrades), etc. like Stripe does
 - [ ] Add active customers (not just total customers)
-- [ ] Add revenue last month to dashboard
-- [ ] Add % of change over last period
+- [ ] Add % of change over last period (this period vs last period)
-- [ ] Total revenue vs recurring revenue (both last month and % of recurring vs total)
+- [ ] Calculate total period revenue vs period recurring revenue (started, but not sure if accurate)
+- [ ] Add revenue last month to dashboard (not just past 30d, like previous month)
-- [ ] Support other currencies other than USD
+- [ ] Support other currencies other than USD (convert currencies)
-- [ ] Support for multiple plans (churn by plan, MRR by plan, etc)
-- [ ] Make sure other payment processors other than Stripe work as intended
+- [ ] Make sure other payment processors other than Stripe work as intended (Paddle, Braintree, etc. – I've never used them)
-- [ ] Account for subscription upgrades/downgrades within a period
 - [ ] Add a way to input monthly costs (maybe via config file?) so that we can calculate a profit margin %
-- [ ] Allow dashboard configuration via config file
+- [ ] Allow dashboard configuration via config file (which metrics to show, etc.)
 - [ ] Return a JSON in the dashboard endpoint with main metrics (for monitoring / downstream consumption)

 ## Contributing